adamsanaglo/pulp_deb/migrate/functions/README.md

 func start
 ```

+Grab the url for the queue\_action function (should be something like
+`http://localhost:7071/api/queue_action`) and fill it in for `AF_QUEUE_ACTION_URL` in your vnext
+.env file and `afQueueActionUrl` for your vcurrent environment's confg.js file.

-You can debug by making requests directly via httpie:
+You can also debug by making requests directly via httpie:

 ```
 http :7071/api/queue_action action_type=remove source=vcurrent repo_name=test repo_type=apt release=nosuite component=asgard "package[name]=thor" "package[version]=1.0" "package[arch]=ppc64"
 ```

-If you get a 403 response, make sure the account you're using has the correct role.
+If you get a 403 response from vnext, make sure the account you're using has the Migration role.

 ## Publishing